 6. What do I want out of this relationship?

-Maybe you’re looking for support, or you just want company or are longing for true love.
-You might be looking for a best friend or just a “good time.”
+Maybe you’re looking for support, you just want company, or are longing for true love.
+You might even be looking for a best friend or just a “good time.”

 Again, you need to figure these things out before you begin a new relationship.